College of Agriculture, Food and Environmental Sciences

 Students lead a campus- and community-wide effort to create awareness of the need for wheelchairs worldwide, further awareness that a wheelchair is an affordable relief option for people in developing countries, and demonstrate the hope that a simple mobility device can deliver.
 Students commit to a year-long educational and fundraising effort.
 The Benefit raises money to donate wheelchairs to developing countries.
 Students may travel to that country to distribute the wheelchairs.

 The Health Ambassadors program consists of Cal Poly students who are committed to make a positive difference in the lives of San Luis Obispo community members by fostering campus-community outreach and promoting the adoption of healthy lifestyle behaviors by children and their families.
-These students, who are enrolled in KINE 471, work together to develop a sustainable educational program targeted at local middle and junior high students.
+These students work together to develop a sustainable educational program targeted at local middle and junior high students.
 Ambassadors act as liaisons between college students and the community, by creating and delivering presentations in local classrooms that teach various aspects of healthy living.
 Often times, Health Ambassadors work out in the community to support existing STRIDE programs, including Pink and Dude Chefs.

 HEAT (Health Enrichment Action Team)